Vital IATF 16949 Risk Assessment

 - The design centers of Automobile parts

 Change Management in IATF 16949

-While implementing risk mitigation plan, there is a probability that many changes will come in your way, and it is essential to manage such changes in IATF 16949 Risk Assessment accordingly.
+While implementing a risk mitigation plan, there is a change probability.
+It is essential to manage such changes in IATF 16949 Risk Assessment accordingly:

 - Initial product design approval after evaluating design changes

 - Control plan for transition may exist, and it may affect the final product, manufacturing processes, lab procedures, a mode of measurement, logistics, and supply chain, the volume of production changes, or analysis of risks